-- In a large cast iron (or oven safe skillet)* over medium heat, add the extra virgin olive oil and ground turkey to the skillet.
+- In a large cast iron (or oven safe skillet)* over medium heat, add the vegetable oil and ground turkey to the skillet.
 Cook until turkey is fully cooked and browned.

-- Using a spatula, smooth out the top of the turkey filling, scoop the prepared mashed potatoes on top and evenly spread over entire pan of shepards pie.
+- Remove from the heat and using a spatula, smooth out the top of the turkey filling.
+Scoop the prepared mashed potatoes on top and evenly spread over entire pan.

-- Bake for 30 minutes.
+- Bake the shepards pie for 30 minutes.
 At the end of the baking time, switch the oven to broil (high), and broil for 5 more minutes.

-* If you do not have a oven safe skillet or cast iron pan.
+- If you do not have an oven safe skillet or cast iron pan.
 Cook the shepards pie filling in a regular fry pan, and transfer to an oven safe casserole dish before topping with potatoes.